qualcomm/resource-tuner/Docs/README.md

 ./resource_tuner_cli --retune --handle <> --duration <>
 ```
 Where:
-- `handle`: Handle of the previously issued Tune Request, which needs to be retuned
+- `handle`: Handle of the previously issued tune request, which needs to be retuned
-- `duration`: The new Duration in milliseconds for the tune request
+- `duration`: The new duration in milliseconds for the tune request

 Example:
 ```bash